Listen Here ^^^^

 Anxiety disorders impact more than just us.
 They can often have major effect on our close relationships.
 Understanding how this happens and having some tools to use to address the negative impacts can go a long way toward improving things for everyone involved.

-- When we change our behavior to accommodate our fear, we force those close to us to adapt.
-Forced adaptation that they can’t understand can lead to frustration, anger and resentment.
+- The people close to us are being forced to adapt because we change our behavior to accommodate our fear.
+Forced adaptation that they can’t understand can then lead to frustration, anger and resentment.

-- Being entirely focused inward can cause us to unwittingly place very high demands and expectations on the people in our lives.
+- We can unwittingly place very high demands and expectations on the people in our lives because we’re focused inward and on guard all the time.
 This is especially true in the case of your “safe people”.

 - Be brave.
 Start to make an effort to face your fears.
 This can turn things around in your relationships all by itself.

 - Take responsibility for your fear.
 The fear is real but the danger is not.
-Let the important people in your life hear about it.
-They need to know that you understand this.
+Let the important people in your life hear this because they need to know that you understand this.

 - Don’t be a victim.
 You have the strength and power to improve your life.
 Don’t expect anyone else to fix you or to enable a fear-driven lifestyle forever.